hyperhq/docs.hypercontainer.io/performance.md

 | --- | --- | --- | --- |
 | startup time  | 314 | 366 | 336 |

+>The following tests are for "hyper for kvm" with qboot

 ### 1.2 Pod replace time